kamailio/kamailio-wiki/docs/cookbooks/devel/pseudovariables.md

 -   flags - flags set internally when executing event_route
     'dispatcher:dst-up' or 'dispatcher:dst-down'

+## $dsg(key) - Dispatcher group attributes

+Return attributes related to dispatcher group that is set via `ds_dsg_fetch()`.

+The key can be:

+  - `count` - the number of records (destination addresses) in the group
+  - `active`- the number of active destinations in the group
+  - `pactive`- the percent of active destinations in the group
+  - `inactive` - the number of inactive destination in the group
+  - `inactive` - the percent of inactive destination in the group

 ## $time(name) - Broken-down time

 **$time(name)** - the PV provides access to broken-down time attributes